 David Kobaly (MM 2013) was awarded a scholarship for doctoral studies at University of Oregon.

-Aram Adajian (MM 2012) received a scholarship from University of California Riverside, where he is currently pursuing doctoral studies in music composition.
+Aram Adajian (MM 2012) was awarded a PhD in Music Composition from University of California Riverside.
 Various samples of his music are available on Soundcloud.

-Eun Woo Choi (BM 2012) is currently pursuing advanced studies in choral conducting at the Kodaly Institute of Music in Hungary.
+Eun Woo Choi (BM 2012) was invited to pursue advanced studies in choral conducting at the Kodaly Institute of Music in Hungary.
 During the 2011-2012 season she conducted the Discovery Players Ensemble and was an assistant conductor with the CSUN Symphony.

 Addison Wong (BM 2011) received a full scholarship from University of Oregon, Eugene, where he is currently pursuing a Master of Music degree.

 Collin Martin (MM 2011) was accepted in the prestigious graduate Musical Theatre program at New York University.

 David Dominique (MM 2010) received his PhD from Brandeis University, and is currently Assistant Professor of Music at College of William and Mary.
 He has studied at the Freie Universitat in Berlin and the Summer Institute for Contemporary Performance Practice in Boston.

 Leonie Roessler (BM 2010) received a Master of Music degree from the Royal Conservatory in Hague, Netherlands.
 She is an active composer and performer on the European avant-garde music scene.

 David Gordon (MM 2010) was awarded a PhD in Music Composition from UC Santa Barbara.
 He is a composer of chamber and electronic music, as well as an accomplished painter.